AbdulSayyed/nikola-website/ReadMe.md

   }
 ```

+### Catageories in Nikola

+-

  ### Nikola **landing page**

  - When nikola starts it reads `conf.py`, one of the values set there is of `INDEX_PATH = ""`.
 By default it is set to have no value, then when server starts it serve the site from the root directory of the websit that is `output/`.
+This page is generated automatically depending upon the configuration set in config files.
- - Run nikola in auto mode which is to to livereload method, and change the vaoue of this variable to post `INDEX_PATH = post` and watch the landing page is changed accrodingly.
+ - Run nikola in auto mode which is to to livereload method, and change the value of this variable to post `INDEX_PATH = post` and watch the landing page is changed accrodingly.

+ 1. Create a page using `nikola new_page -f html -f index`